Canvey Island F.C.: History

 Canvey Island were relegated back to the (renamed) North Division at the end of the 2016–17 season after finishing third-from-bottom of the Premier Division.
 The following season saw them finish sixth in the North Division, qualifying for the play-offs.
 After beating Bowers & Pitsea 2–0 in the semi-finals, they lost 3–1 to Haringey Borough in the final.
 In 2020–21 the club reached the first round of the FA Cup again, winning 2–1 at Banbury United, before losing 3–0 to Boreham Wood in the second round.
 The 2021–22 season saw the club finish as runners-up in the North Division, going on to beat Felixstowe & Walton United 3–1 in the play-off semi-finals before winning the final against Brentwood Town 4–1 on penalties, earning promotion to the Premier Division.
 The club finished third in the Premier Division the following season before being beaten by Aveley in the play-off semi-finals.
+In 2025–26 they finished bottom of the Premier Division and were relegated back to the North Division.